adityapandey1111/HCI-Web/README.md

 # Human-Computer-Interaction-using-Hand-Gesture
 ## This Web page contains the download link of each featured .exe

+### This web page is build using HTML, CSS, javaScript, BootStrap, and IDE used is VSCode

-### This project is all about how you will control you windows operating system based devices using your hand gestures instead of mouse and keyboard.
+#### This project is all about how you will control you windows operating system based devices using your hand gestures instead of mouse and keyboard.
-### For more details go the the project repo link : https://github.com/adityapandey1111/Human-Computer-Interaction-using-Gestures
+#### For more details go the the project repo link : https://github.com/adityapandey1111/Human-Computer-Interaction-using-Gestures